oleganza/CoreBitcoin/GLOSSARY.md

 Some unusual terms are frequently used in Bitcoin documentation and discussions like *tx* or *coinbase*.
 Or words like *scriptPubKey* were badly chosen and now deserve some extra explanation.
 This glossary will help you understand exact meaning of all Bitcoin-related terms.

-Warning: this glossary is not yet fully reviewed and may contain some mistakes.
-Please report all issues to oleganza@gmail.com or clone this repo and submit pull requests.
+If you find an inaccuracy, please report it to oleganza@gmail.com or clone this repo and submit pull requests.
 Thanks!

 ### Address